lemlag/startup/notes.md

 - especially UseEffect and useState
 - useState manages the states of variables in a large table
 - localStorage allows you to store stuff on the user's computer

+- Make multiple jsx files as children that get passed up to their parent wrapper page.
+Different ones represent whole different aspects of the same page (like Authenticated vs nonauthenticated for a login page).